Our Practice Areas

 Every adult needs an estate plan that includes a Will, a durable power of attorney, and an advance medical directive.
 We also recommend a variety of essential estate planning documents, including Trusts to help avoid Probate.
 Find out what types of Wills or types of Trusts are right for your family.

 New to Charleston?
-Whether you lost your estate plan or you need to update your existing one, we can help.
-We understand the stresses with moving and relocating.
-Below are a few estate planning items that might be in need of updating if you moved from out of state, or in state:
+Whether you lost your estate plan during the move or you need to update your existing one, we can help.
+We intimately know the critical updates needed after moving, relocating or buying a new home.
+Below are a few estate planning items that might need updating if you moved from out of state, or in state:

 - Marital Property

 We can also review your existing plan to make sure you are properly covered under South Carolina law and protected from Probate.
 The good news is, you’ve already done the hard part of making critical decisions.
 Now you just need to make your estate plan adapted to South Carolina law and fully funded.
-With the ever-changing federal policies and state laws it’s important to take a fresh look at your estate plan to make sure it’s not obsolete anymore.
+And if you moved to a new home within South Carolina, be sure to protect your new property in your estate plan and title the asset correctly.
+With the ever-changing federal policies and state laws, it’s important to take a fresh look at your estate plan to make sure it’s not obsolete anymore due to major life events.
 Contact us today to update your current estate plan or to build a new one.

 Review Intake Form